CarlAmbroselli/homebridge-hue-labs-switch/README.md

 {
     "platform": "HueLabs",
     "name": "HueLabs",
-    "host": "<gateway ip, check homekit-hue gateway config>", "token": "<gateway ip, check value of homekit-hue user value (not the user key, but the value on the right that is assigned to it)>"
+    "host": "<gateway ip, use homekit-hue gateway config>", "token": "<use value of homekit-hue user value (not the user key, but the value on the right that is assigned to it)>" }
-}
 ```